Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/notes_with_ai.md

 > **Deadline**
 > * Ongoing — applies to all new dependency additions.

-Lastly, I prompt the assistant to create a long, structure summary:
+Lastly, I prompt the assistant to create a comprehensive, structured summary:

 > User:
 >
 > Compile all responses into one long summary of the transcript.